wadedesir/notes-app/README.md

 - **Unit Test**: Tests that cover isolated modules or "units" of code without depending on outside modules.
 Typically, these test individual functions or branches of code.

-- **Integration Test**: Tests that cover multiple modules together interacting with each other.
+- **Integration Tests**: Tests that cover multiple modules together interacting with each other.

 - **End-to-End Tests**: Tests functionality of an entire software application from start to finish by simulating UI interactions and replicating live data.